drpetersonfernandes/BatchConvertToCompressedFile/ReadMe.md

 3. **Select Output Folder**: Click "Browse" next to "Output Folder" to choose where the compressed files will be saved.
 4. **Choose Output Format**: Select either ".7z" or ".zip" format for the compressed archives.
 5. **Delete Option**: Check "Delete original files after successful compression" if you want to remove source files after compression.
-6. **Parallel Processing Option**: Check "Enable parallel processing" to compress multiple files concurrently for faster batch completion.
-7. **Start Compression**: Click "Start Compression" to begin the batch process.
+6. **Start Compression**: Click "Start Compression" to begin the batch process.
-8. **Monitor Progress**: The application displays progress bars, write speed, and detailed log messages for each file during compression.
+7. **Monitor Progress**: The application displays progress bars, write speed, and detailed log messages for each file during compression.
-9. **Cancel (if needed)**: Click "Cancel" to stop the ongoing compression process gracefully.
+8. **Cancel (if needed)**: Click "Cancel" to stop the ongoing compression process gracefully.

 ### Verifying Archives